TrueSelph/ref_interact_action/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for the jivas RetrievalInteractActionReferences.
+about: Suggest an idea for the jivas RefInteractAction.
 title: "[Feature Request]: "
 labels: ''
 assignees: ''